Rianx09/auto-annotated-portfolio/content/pages/index.md

     subtitle: >-
-      I am students in paramadina university majoring design visual, especially for design and illustration, because in design i can express and deepen my ideas. beside that i am interested in sketch artwork
+      I am students in paramadina university majoring design visual, especially for design and illustration, because in design i can express and deepen my ideas. beside that i am interested in sketch artwork, painting, 3d modeling, and video editing.
     styles:
       self:
         height: auto